pac4j/spring-webmvc-pac4j/README.md

 5) `pac4j.callback.defaultClient` (optional): it defines the default client to use to finish the login process if none is provided on the URL (not defined by default)

+6) `pac4j.callback.path` (optional): the URL path to the callback controller.
+This needs to match what you have registered with your OIDC Provider (`/callback` by default)

 The `CallbackController` must be defined by class scanning to be available on the `/callback` url: